felixonmars/cixl/devlog/faster_fibers.md

 }
 ```

-The scheduler busy-waits for new fibers to start to preserve the specified calling sequence.
+To enforce the specified scheduling sequence, the scheduler busy-waits for new fibers to start.
+A more elaborate option that remains to be explored is putting new fibers on a separate queue and using a semaphore to trigger processing just like for ```done_q```.

 ```
 bool cx_sched_push(struct cx_sched *s, struct cx_box *action) {